cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 - **obj**: `ApiObject` currently being resolved.
 - **key**: Array containing the JSON path elements of the keys leading up to the value.
+- **value**: The original value.

+It also contains the `replaceValue` method you should use to set a replacement value instead of the original.

 When you create a cdk8s `App`, pass the resolver instance to it via the `resolver` property: